TheCodecOfficial/Blog/ProceduralPlanets/index.md

     <figcaption style="text-align: center">Visible Impact Craters on the Penumbra</figcaption>
   </figure>

-- **Oceans: **We can define some waterlevel and treat the noise values as a height values.
+- **Oceans: **We can define some waterlevel and treat the noise values as height values.
 Values below the waterlevel should be water, i.e. have uniform height and some predefined color.
 Additionally, we can make the water surface more shiny.
 The crater map from before can also be used to modify the height map to make it look like the craters have been filled with water.

   <figure style="text-align: center">
     <img src="Images/waterlevels.png" style="width:80%">